Q24/oauth-client/packages/oauth-client-angular/README.md

 # OAuth client for Angular

-A wrapper for use with Angular on the [OIDC Implicit Core package](https://github.com/Q24/hawaii-packages/tree/master/packages/oidc-implicit-core).
+A wrapper for use with Angular on the [OIDC Oauth Core package](https://www.npmjs.com/package/@ilionx/oauth-client-core).
 This package uses the static methods from that library and wraps them with Observables where neccessary.

 ## Features